DreamVB/bvm/README.md

 <pre>
 <code>
   <b>Building on Windows</b>
-  Doubble click on the build.bat file.
+  Double click on the build.bat file.

   <b>Building on Linux</b>
-  Open a termail and in the projects folder and typem Make.
+  Open the bash terminal then from the project folder type Make.
 </code>
 </pre>